dustinbates/dustinbates/README.md

 - ⚡ Fun facts: I am an avid gamer - I love reading fantasy and sci-fi novels - I am a (hopeless) pianist - I love outer space

-"I see now that the circumstances of one's birth is irrelevent,it is what you do with the gift of life that determines who you are."
+"I see now that the circumstances of one's birth is irrelevent,it is what you do with the gift of life that determines who you are." <br>
 -Mewtwo

 <div align="center">
 <img src="https://img.shields.io/badge/Visual%20Studio%20Code-007ACC.svg?style=for-the-badge&logo=Visual-Studio-Code&logoColor=white" title="vscode"/>